lunarmobiscuit/verilog-65C2402-fsm/README.md

 addresses.

 The only non-backward-compatible behaviors are the new interrupt vectors.
-A new RST handler could simply JMP ($FFFC), presuming a copy of the historic ROM was addressible at in page $FF.
+A new RST handler could simply JMP ($FFFC), presuming a copy of the historic ROM was addressable at in page $FF.
 A new IRQ handler similarly JMP ($FFFE).
 The only issue would be legacy interrupt handlers that assumed the return address was the top two bytes on the stack, rather than three.